ofiwg/libfabric/man/fi_cq.3.md

   the provider may choose a default value.

 *flags*
 : Flags that control the configuration of the CQ.

-This field must be 0.
+- *FI_AFFINITY*
+: Indicates that the signaling_vector field (see below) is valid.

 *format*
 : Completion queues allow the application to select the amount of